paulwalczewski/swapi/README.md

 #

-I've ussed React because scales really nicely and is suitable for this kind of tiny projects just like it is suitable for large ones.
+I've ussed React because it scales nicely and is suitable for tiny projects just like it is suitable for large ones.
 Also used [Create React App](https://github.com/facebook/create-react-app) to quickly set up necessary boilerplate (basic webpack config with dev server, transpiling, etc).

 ---